sbrady521/seans-repository/readme.md

-This is a test project to help me in learning the ins and outs of github
+This project stores my answers to project euler. it is also my attempt at learning to use github.